cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 code is only included once.
 We will use a technique called _include guards_.
 An include guard will ensure that the contents of a given file is only inserted into the output file once, even if we include it multiple times.
-For example, modify `warm-colors.txt` using Micro (or Geany) as follows:
+For example, modify `warm-colors.txt` using Geany (or Micro) as follows:

     #ifndef SEC2_WARM_COLORS_TXT
     #define SEC2_WARM_COLORS_TXT